mmatyas/pegasus-docs/docs/dev/translate.md

 - optionally,`script` defines the writing system (eg. simplified/traditional chinese) (four letters, title case)
 - optionally, `country` defines a country-specific variant (two letters, uppercase)

 for example, `hi-Deva-IN` means Hindi language, Devanagari script, and used in India.
+Usually though the two letter language code is enough for most locales.

 ## 1. Preparing the tools

-You can use any decent text editor, or you can also use *Qt Linguist*, a graphical translation tool:
+You can use any decent text editor to edit the files.
+There's also a graphical translation tool called *Qt Linguist*:

 ![linguist](https://doc.qt.io/qt-5/images/linguist-linguist.png )